10 Best Grammar Checker Tools (2023 Comparison!)

 To test its proofreading capabilities, let’s see what Grammarly has to say about the introduction to this post.

-I intentionally added grammar, spelling, and punctuation errors to see if Grammarly can pick them all up.
+I intentionally added errors to see if Grammarly can pick them all up.

 As expected, Grammarly successfully detected them all.
 It even has a couple of suggestions in other parts of my draft that can be improved.